Last Updated on

 Don’t worry.
 It is as easy as clicking a button to turn them on (or off).
 You just need to know where to look for them.

-In addition, we will also explore few simple SEO related plugin to really boost your search engine visibility.
+In addition, we will also explore a few simple SEO related plugin to really boost your search engine visibility.

 Enable “Post name” Permalink option